garethjmsaunders/code-style-guide/css.md

 ### 4.7 Object–extension pointers

 When working across multiple partials, or in an OOCSS (object-oriented CSS) manner, you will often find that rulesets that can work in conjunction with each other are not always in the same file or location.
-For example, you may have a generic button object—which provides purely structural styles—which is to be extended in a component-level partial which will add cosmetics.
+For example, you may have a generic button object — which provides purely structural styles — which is to be extended in a component-level partial which will add cosmetics.
 We document this relationship across files with simple object–extension pointers.
 In the object file:

 ```
 /**